 Moles could be birthmarks or may even emerge with time.
 It is normal for your kid to develop moles at any point in time.
-The concern may arise when your kid develops over 50 moles.
-Even a study points out the fact that teenagers with over 100 moles were victims of melanoma.
+However, if you feel like your child is developing too many moles within a certain time frame, you can get it checked out.

 5. The Enlarged Size

 In common cases, a mole is a rounded structure that appears to be as small as a dot.
 However, there are also cases where your ward may have an enlarged, visible spot on the skin.
-A mole that is 7 inches in diameter or more is something you should worry about.
-Diagnosing such large moles for melanoma thus becomes an essential task.
+A mole that is 7 inches in diameter or more may be a cause to get it checked by a doctor.

 One has no control over the moles that emerge as birthmarks.
 On the contrary, you can help control the ones that appear with time.
 Sunlight has been known to amplify the mole frequency and the shade variance.
 This is why limiting the sun exposure is recommended.